koamahuna/BSAN6070/README.md

 trends have changed over time.

 #Config Instructions
 This program was written in Google Colab and should run there easily.
-UIt was written on a Windows oeprating system.
+UIt was written on a Windows operating system.

 #Installation Instructions
 The first block of code includes the packages necessary for this to run but i will list them here as well: